Pandemic diary of an artist

-CHENNAI: Vasudevan Akkitham had no choice but to restrict his artistic thoughts to the four walls of his house when everything shut down to curtail Covid- 19.
+KOCHI: Vasudevan Akkitham had no choice but to restrict his artistic thoughts to the four walls of his house when everything shut down to curtail Covid-19.
 With the limited resources, he sat down at his dining table and painted a 365 days lockdown journal.
 The project, titled ‘An Almanac of a Lost Year’, is part of the ongoing Kochi-Muziris Biennale at the AspinWall House, Fort Kochi.

 “During the lockdown, I decided to explore the domestic space and work with a medium which is easy to deal with and has a certain degree of fluidity.
 As I began to work on it with small papers and watercolor, a disconnect with the world outside happened inside me.
 So, I created a new world which was sometimes sad, bizarre and at times optimistic,” says Vasudevan.